 At varying points in psychotherapy, we may fold in experiential, creative exercises that tap into your right brain self to nourish your spirit and open up new pathways for feeling, reflection and insight.
 Such Positive Psychology and Health Psychology methods integrate strategies to develop shifts in mindset coupled with improved physical health.
 At your request, I work in consultation with your Primary Care Physician, Psychiatrist, or other members of your personal Health Care Team.

 At psychotherapy’s end (in whatever way you define it), you feel Whole.

 Typically, we will schedule one 50 minute session per week, though, depending upon your needs, we may schedule additional, less frequent, or longer sessions.
-At times, I may take notes during our sessions and, I may encourage you to do the same.
-Psychotherapy treatment is highly individualized and requires very active effort on your part.
+Most often, I take notes during our sessions, and, I may encourage you to do the same.
+Psychotherapy is highly individualized and requires very active effort from both of us..
 From time to time, I will check-in with you about how you see your progress.

-You may be asked to do work outside of our sessions that supports your therapy plan.
+You may be asked to do work outside of our sessions that supports your Plan of Care.
 A variety of screening tools or symptom checklists may be useful here.
-In addition, I may use handouts and other visual aides for teaching and/or to help you monitor a particular behavior, thought or feeling.
+In addition, I may use handouts, cellphone apps, and other visual aides for teaching and/or to help you monitor a particular behavior, thought or feeling.
 As therapy unfolds, I may recommend additional resources.

 Expected Outcomes (What does “whole” really mean?)

 Becoming “Whole” may seem nebulous.
 Here’s another way to look at psychotherapy outcomes.
 Both research and anecdotal reports show that effective psychotherapy most often leads to: